 Venus Flytraps (Dionaea Muscipula)

-Long fiber sphagnum moss is the preferred potting medium used for Venus Flytraps.
+Long fiber sphagnum moss and carnivorous plant soil (peat, perlite and sand) is the potting medium used for Venus Flytraps.

-We also use peat that has no fertilizer/mineral additives in it, mixed with rinsed sand and rinsed perlite.
-Our carnivorous soil mix is roughly 2 parts peat: 1 part sand: 1 part perlite.
+Use peat that has no fertilizer/mineral additives in it, mixed with rinsed sand and rinsed perlite.
+Our carnivorous soil mix is roughly 1 parts peat: 1 part sand: 2 part perlite.

 The only water to use is Distilled water, Reverse Osmosis or Rain water.